Bot Mitigation

 • Go to Web Application FirewallBot Detection

-• You will notice that since we accepted the recommendations from Adaptive Learning, it was automatically added to Bot Detection module so we don’t need to create a new one.
+• You will notice that once we accepted the recommendations from Adaptive Learning, it was automatically added to Bot Detection module so we don’t need to create a new one.

 Configuring a Threshold Based Detection Policy